See reviews on TripAdvisor and Yelp. As mentioned in Frommer's NYC, the Michelin Green Guide, & Rough Guide to NYC.

 Encountering an art gallery tricked out to be a fake real estate agency spurred by a controversial rezoning.
 Ending a tour having earned a healthy appetite for the food and drink that awaits.
 Taking the new East River Ferry to skip among waterfront neighborhoods.

+The borough is vast.
 Do recognize that "Brooklyn" has become media shorthand for a few highly-publicized neighborhoods--including several of those in my tour repertoire.
 See this essay about Brooklyn's real demographics, and this essay regarding how the Brooklyn "brand" has evolved.

 Tours of Brooklyn on foot, using public transit, and by vehicle